Cholera is a bacterial infection of the small intestine that causes a large amount of watery diarrhea.

 Tests that may be done include:

 The goal of treatment is to replace fluid and salts that are lost through diarrhea.
 Diarrhea and fluid loss can be fast and extreme.
 It can be hard to replace lost fluids.

 Depending on your condition, you may be given fluids by mouth or through a vein (intravenous, or IV).
 Antibiotics may shorten the time you feel ill.

 The World Health Organization (WHO) has developed packets of salts that are mixed with clean water to help restore fluids.
 These are cheaper and easier to use than the typical IV fluid.
 These packets are now being used around the world.

 Severe dehydration can cause death.
+Supportive care is critical.
 Most people will make a full recovery when they are given enough fluids.

 Complications may include:

-Call your health care provider if you develop severe watery diarrhea.
-Also call if you have signs of dehydration, including:
+Contact your health care provider if you develop severe watery diarrhea.
+Also contact your provider if you have signs of dehydration, including:

 There is a cholera vaccine available for adults ages 18 to 64 who are traveling to an area with an active cholera outbreak.
 The Centers for Disease Control and Prevention does not recommend the cholera vaccine for most travelers because most people do not travel to areas where cholera is present.